 - Any Service member/Veteran currently eligible for a VA education benefit

 Dependents of veterans and those who have survived veterans may be eligible for one of two VA education programs:

-- The Marine Gunnery Sergeant John David Fry Scholarship is open to qualifying children and spouses of Service members who died in the line of duty after Sept.
+- The Marine Gunnery Sgt.
+John David Fry Scholarship is open to qualifying children and spouses of service members who died in the line of duty after Sept.
 10, 2001.
 Apply for this benefit using VA Form 22-5490, Dependents Application for VA Education Benefits.
 Submit the form and any additional documentation to the Regional Processing Office with jurisdiction over the state where you live.

 - The Survivors’ and Dependents’ Educational Assistance (DEA) program provides education and training opportunities to eligible military dependents.
 The veteran must be VA-rated as permanently and totally disabled due to a service-related condition.
 The children of veterans who died while on active duty or as a result of a service-related condition are also eligible for this benefit.

 Apply online or by completing VA Form 22-5490, Dependents Application for VA Education Benefits, and submit to the appropriate VA regional processing office.

 Veterans who served at least 90 days of active duty service after Sept.
 10, 2001, or who were honorably discharged from active duty for a service-connected disability after serving 30 continuous days after Sept.
 10, 2001 may be eligible for Post 9/11 GI Bill benefits.